-7.5.5.3.1 XML accounting files for service and ESM-based accounting
+7.5.5.3.1 XML accounting files for service and ESM-based accounting configure log accounting-policy custom-record

 To reduce the volume of data generated, you can specify which records are needed for collection.
 This excludes queues and policers or selected counters within the queues and policers that are not relevant for billing.